 What are the benefits of meditation in my daily life?

 The benefits gained from meditation include a healthy distancing from the stressful things of life and a trust in that forces that shape your everyday existence.
 Life can be very demanding.
 It is important to have both the ways and means to cope.
 It’s easy to get into a stressful and irritable mood thinking about the pressures of work and family life.
 There is also a risk of losing focus on all the good things of life.
 Meditation helps you to witness that which is stressful.
 It helps you to see things clearly, as if from a distance.

-How is meditation different from relaxation, thinking, concentration or self-hypnosis?
+How is Sahaja Yoga Meditation different from relaxation, thinking, concentration or self-hypnosis?

-Sahaja meditation is indeed different from all these techniques because it not only relaxes us, not only enriches us with peace, joy and optimism, but it actually transforms a human being, gradually and deeply, into a beautiful and happy individual.
+Sahaja Yoga Meditation is indeed different from all these techniques because it not only relaxes us, not only enriches us with peace, joy and optimism, but it actually transforms a human being, gradually and deeply, into a beautiful and happy individual.
 This happens without great effort, thought or concentration.